 Numerical nonadiabatic couplings

 One of the main bottlenecks of nonadiabatic simulations is the computation of nonadiabatic couplings, which are the terms that connect different electronic states.
-These couplings are not usually available in standard quantum chemical programs for most of quantum-chemical methods.
+These couplings are not usually available in standard quantum chemical programs for most of the quantum-chemical methods.
 An alternative to the explicit computation of the nonadiabatic couplings is to compute the time-derivative couplings as proposed by Hammes-Schiffer and Tully.

 Time-derivative couplings can be evaluated numerically by computation of wavefunction overlaps along the trajectory.
 We have implemented this method in Newton-X to be used with MRCI, MCSCF (Ref), and TDDFT (Ref), CC2 and ADC(2) (Ref) approaches.